Where does Japan rank? TIMSS 2023, an international survey report on mathematics and science covering 64 countries

 (PDF file) https://www.nier.go.jp/timss/2023/gaiyou.pdf

-The survey targeted fourth graders (fourth grade elementary school students in Japan) and eighth graders (second grade junior high school students in Japan), with data collected from 359,098 fourth graders from 12,016 schools in 59 countries and 297,262 eighth graders from 8,786 schools in 44 countries.
-In Japan, data from 3,875 fourth graders from 141 schools and 3,905 second graders from 133 schools were randomly selected.
+The survey targeted fourth-graders (fourth grade elementary school students in Japan) and eighth graders (second grade junior high school students in Japan).
+Data was collected from 359,098 fourth-graders from 12,016 schools in 59 countries, and from 297,262 eighth-graders from 8,786 schools in 44 countries.
+In Japan, data was randomly selected from 3,875 fourth-graders from 141 schools and 3,905 second-grade junior high school students from 133 schools.

-Among second-year junior high school students, the top three - Singapore, Taiwan, and South Korea - remained unchanged, while Japan moved up to fourth place.
+For second-year junior high school students, the top three - Singapore, Taiwan, and South Korea - remained unchanged, while Japan moved up to fourth place.

 In terms of gender, boys had an advantage in almost half of the countries.

-The survey revealed the following issues:
+The survey revealed the following questions:

 According to the TIMSS 2023 materials, the following questions were asked in English-speaking countries: